ibexa/documentation-developer/docs/guide/permissions.md

 - `Limitation` (Value)
 - `LimitationType`

-Certain limitations also serve as RoleLimitations, which means they can be used to limit the rights of a Role assignment.
+Certain Limitations also serve as Role Limitations, which means they can be used to limit the rights of a Role assignment.
 Currently this covers `Subtree` and `Section` limitations.

 `Limitation` represents the value, while `LimitationType` deals with the business logic surrounding how it actually works and is enforced.
 `LimitationTypes` have two modes of operation in regards to permission logic (see `eZ\Publish\SPI\Limitation\Type` interface for more info):